ted00789/SimplifAI_2.0/src/content/blog/ai-receptionist-for-car-detailing-companies.md

 They lose customers because they miss calls at the exact moment someone wants to book.

-An AI receptionist doesn’t change how you detail cars.
-It changes how many people actually become customers.

-If you’re still deciding, this guide on [whether an AI receptionist is worth it](https://simplifai-solutions.com/blogs/is-an-ai-receptionist-worth-it) connects naturally with everything above.
+If you’re still deciding, [is an AI receptionist worth it?](https://simplifai-solutions.com/blogs/is-an-ai-receptionist-worth-it) is the natural next read.

 ---